What is Political Economy?

 Political economics is split into two sections: Classical Political Economy and Modern Political Economy.
 Classical Political Economy studies the works of philosophers such as Machiavelli, Adam Smith, and Karl Marx.
 Modern Political Economy, on the other hand, studies the work of modern philosophers, economists, and political scientists such as John Maynard Keynes, Milton Freidman, and Friedrich Hayek.

-The study of political economy is influenced by game theory as it involves different groups competing for finite resources and power that assess which policies will provide the most beneficial results.
+The study of political economy is influenced by game theory, as it involves different groups competing for finite resources and power that assess which policies will provide the most beneficial results.
 It also relates to the capability of the economy to achieve the desired results.
 The study of political economy focuses on three major areas:

 1. Interdisciplinary study

 From an interdisciplinary standpoint, political economy focuses on economics, sociology, and political science to understand how economic systems, political institutions, and the environment affect and influence each other.
-The three areas in interdisciplinary study include economic models of political processes, the international political economy and how it affects international relations, along with resource allocation in different economic systems.
+The three areas in interdisciplinary study include economic models of political processes, the international political economy and how it affects international relations, and resource allocation in different economic systems.

 2. New political economy